-Hypothyroidism in canines is a health condition that is caused due to an underactive thyroid gland; which results in decreased production levels of the thyroid hormones.
-The thyroid gland is located in the dogs throat below the larynx and is a small butterfly shaped organ.
-The thyroid gland is responsible for the productions of two hormones in your pet, T3 (triiodothyronine) and T4 (thyroxine) which effects the metabolic rate of the body.
+Hypothyroidism is a health condition that is caused due to an underactive thyroid gland, which results in decreased production levels of the thyroid hormones.
+The thyroid gland is located in the cat's neck below the larynx and is a small butterfly-shaped organ.
+The thyroid gland is responsible for the production of two hormones in your cat, T3 (triiodothyronine) and T4 (thyroxine), which affect the metabolic rate of the body.

-The thyroxine hormone T4 is very import to the bodily function of a dog.
+The thyroxine hormone T4 is very important to the bodily function of a cat.
 It is required for food metabolism, growth, heart function, cognitive function, maintenance of muscle and bone and immune function.

 - Intolerance to cold - looking to lie in a warm place